pitamash/ufanisi/README.md

     }
 ```

- # Get All Shipments Response
+ ## Get All Shipments Response
+ - the response you get when you request all shipments as an array.
 ``` json
 //  return al list of shipments associated with your API key / Domain.
         {